 If your dog is eating grass and being sick, you’re not alone in wondering whether this behavior is normal or a sign of something serious.
-Many dog owners report seeing their pets munch on grass only to vomit shortly afterward.
+Many dog owners report seeing their dogs munch on grass only to vomit shortly afterward.

 This combination of symptoms can point to several underlying causes.